rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 - Cranelift codegen backend (e.g. set `codegen-backend = "cranelift"` in `Cargo.toml`)
 - Alternative linker (e.g. `lld`/`mold`/`wild`)
 - Caching compiler wrapper (e.g. `sccache`)
+- Share `target` directory amongst multiple projects (with `CARGO_TARGET_DIR`)
+- Split crates into smaller crates
+- Reduce the amount of dependencies
+- Disable default Cargo features of dependencies
+- Create a Cargo feature that makes certain dependencies (or their features) optional
+- Reduce usage of procedural macros
+- Reduce usage of generic code (e.g. by converting it to use `dyn Trait` instead)
 - Something else (open response)

 ### If you use an alternative linker, which one do you use?